Mindful Emotion Coaching Programme EMCC Logo

 'Mindful Emotion Coaching is all about finding a framework for meaningful connections'

 What we know from the science (click here for our evidence base) is that those of us who experienced adversity in childhood- especially if either in the womb or the first three years of life- are likely to have biological reasons for experiencing difficulty managing emotions when under stress.
-Our 4 day training is accredited for health coach training by the Personalised Care Institute and at foundation level by the European Mentoring and Coaching Council (EMCC).
-Our 2 day training is for those already qualified as a coach who would like to learn more about coaching children, young people and families.
+Our 4 day training is accredited for health and wellbeing coach, health coach, trauma formed coach, children, young people and family coach training by the Personalised Care Institute and at foundation level by the European Mentoring and Coaching Council (EMCC).
+Our 2 day training is for those already working as a coach who would like to learn more about trauma informed coaching with all ages.

 Costs